Last revision: May 25, 2018

 Domain WhoIs Contact Information

 We are required by ICANN guidelines, and/or the Registries who issue domains, to collect and retain certain personally identifiable information.
 This information is required to be kept current and may be accessed for changes through your customer Account Panel.
 This information is further required by law to be made publically available unless you choose to use a privacy service to anonymize the information, such as WhoisGuard.
 Finally, ICANN requires that registrars must retain the Whois information, whether or not protected by a privacy service, for two (2) years after the domain expires or you are no longer the registrant.

 WhoIs contact information, which is protected by a privacy service, will be governed by the disclosure guidelines of the privacy service provider.
 We use a third party provider called Directi for our domain name registration services.
-If you choose to utilize WhoIs protection to protect personal information provided through domain WhoIs, please review our Domain Registrant Agreement with attention to APPENDIX ‘K’ Privacy Protection Service Specific Conditions.
+You can choose to utilize WhoIs protection to protect personal information provided through domain WhoIs.

 Personal Information Following Termination of Account